This course covers the physical and emotional aspects of safeguarding children, the legal context, and appropriate responses and reporting.

-PMVA Training Prevention & Management of Violence & Aggression Overview:
+PMVA Training (Prevention and Management of Violence and Aggression)

 The course content is as above but we include a full day of conflict management, managing challenging behaviour and de-escalation training before we progress to the physical skills.
 The physical skills training goes to a higher level of intensity exploring scenarios and situations and giving staff additional time to practice and improve their skills.

 Who is our PMVA Training (Prevention and Management of Violence and Aggression) for?

 Our PMVA training course has been certified by BILD ACT as suitable for the education, health, and social care sectors, providing services for Adults or Children.